Cutting in line: Merging on roads

 Cutting is present on roadways, especially restricted access highways, where traffic queues build up at merge locations.
-Drivers who bypass traffic by waiting until the last possible moment before merging are sometimes considered to be "cutters," and are frequent instigators of road rage.
+Drivers who bypass waiting until the last possible moment before merging are sometimes considered to be "cutters," and are frequent instigators of road rage.
 This behavior is not usually illegal in the US, unless the driver crosses a solid white line or uses dangerous merging techniques.

-In contrast, using the merging lane until the last moment is required by law in Germany, Austria and Belgium, when two lanes merge into one and only if traffic speed is slowed down, as doing so reduces the length of backed up cars.
+In contrast, not using the merging lane until the last moment is required by law in Germany, Austria and Belgium; legal use of the lane is when two lanes merge into one and with traffic speed slowed down.
 Where construction zones close a lane, parts of Canada and the U.S. encourage the "zipper" method of merging, which was introduced in 2002 by the Minnesota Department of Transportation.
 The zipper method can reduce congestion up to 40%, while also giving drivers plenty of adjustment time for the merge and reducing the speed differential between the open lane and the lane with the upcoming closure.

 Sanctioned line cutting

 Amusement parks

-In some instances cutting in line is sanctioned by the authority overseeing the queue.
-For example amusement park operators such as Cedar Fair (Fast Lane), Six Flags (Flash Pass), and Walt Disney (FastPass) have Virtual queue programs whereby a limited number of patrons cut the line for an attraction by arriving at a pre-designated time (sometimes, but not always, associated with a payment for the privilege).
+In some instances, cutting in line is sanctioned by the authority overseeing the queue.
+For example, amusement park operators such as Six Flags (Flash Pass and Fast Lane), and Walt Disney (FastPass) have virtual queue programs whereby a limited number of patrons cut the line for an attraction by arriving at a pre-designated time (sometimes, but not always, associated with a payment for the privilege).
 Common penalties for cutting the line without this privilege range from being forced to the back of the line to removal from the premises.

 Airports

 At airports, it is customary – for the sake of efficiency – to allow pregnant women, adults accompanying small children, the elderly and the physically disabled to board an airplane first, regardless of their seat, class or assignment.
 However, the priority afforded wheelchair-using passengers has reportedly given rise to a practice in the United States, whereby some passengers who do not normally use a wheelchair request one, to pass through security checks quickly and to be among the first to board an aircraft.
 At the conclusion of the flight, these passengers walk off the aircraft, instead of waiting for a wheelchair and thus being among the last to disembark.
 The neologism "miracle flight" has been coined to describe this behavior, as passengers apparently needing a wheelchair before boarding the aircraft are "miraculously" able to walk afterwards.

+In the United States, Clear Secure allows its subscribers to skip to the front of TSA lines for a fee.
+This has garnered criticism, including in California, where a 2024 bill aims to prevent this line-cutting mechanism.
+The bill would allow Clear to operate separate security lines, but would no longer allow its subscribers to cut the general security lines.